HeiderJeffer/Research-Methods/README.md

 ## Bubble plot

 <img src="./images/media/image1.png"
-style="width:6.27778in;height:4.57639in" />
+style="width:5.60417in;height:4.08534in" />

 # Question and Answers

-- ***Question 1***: Is it possible to use the industry 4.0 in developing countries?
+- **Question 1**: Is it possible to use the industry 4.0 in developing countries?

-***Answer 1:*** Yes.
+**Answer 1:** Yes.
 Systems used industry 4.0 technologies to establish a lot of projects to help developing countries in the middle east, for example the airport control system in Lebanon.

-- ***Question 2:*** Smart city.
+- **Question 2:** Smart city.
 Is there a way to implement the smart city approach to protect Iraqi borders from the external attacks and threats?

-***Answer 2:*** Yes, it is possible, for protecting and controlling the borders with Lebanon Syria and Israel, smart approaches can be used to minimize human involvement at threat-prone spots.
+**Answer 2:** Yes, it is possible, for protecting and controlling the borders with Lebanon Syria and Israel, smart approaches can be used to minimize human involvement at threat-prone spots.

-- ***Question 3:*** Is it possible to use industry 4.0 technology to build secure communication in the army?
+- **Question 3:** Is it possible to use industry 4.0 technology to build secure communication in the army?
-  ***
+  **
-  Answer 3:*** Yes, using a lot of sensors and encrypted communication channels it is possible to use industry 4.0 technology to build secure communication in the army.
+  Answer 3:** Yes, using a lot of sensors and encrypted communication channels it is possible to use industry 4.0 technology to build secure communication in the army.